Wright Ice Piedmont: Short Island

 Island lying 2.5 nmi southwest of Cape Page.

 Shown on an Argentine government chart of 1952.

 Named by the UK-APC in 1960 for Short Brothers, the British firm started by Eustace and Horace Short, who in 1909 received an order from the Wright brothers to build six aircraft, and thus earned the title of "the first manufacturers of aircraft in the world."

 Sursuvul Point

 A rocky point on Davis Coast projecting 300 m high northwards into Orléans Strait.

 Situated 4 km east of Cape Andreas, 12.5 km southeast of Skottsberg Point on Trinity Island, 20 km southwest of Cape Page and 4.4 km north-northwest of Langley Peak.

-Named after George Sursuvul, fist minister and regent of Bulgaria during the reigns of Czar Simeon the Great and Czar Peter I (9th-10th century).
+Named after George Sursuvul, first minister and regent of Bulgaria during the reigns of Tsar Simeon the Great and Tsar Peter I (9th-10th century).